Memorial Day – Our Country and Our Troops

 _______________

 I believe that there are several things that we should all do this Memorial Day (and for that matter every day moving forward).
-First, in whatever way one prays, include our Country and our Troops in that prayer.
+First, when we pray we should include our Country and our Troops in that prayer.
 Second, remember all of our friends and family members that have served our Country in the past, let them know that you appreciate their protecting our freedom.
 And lastly, if you have a friend or family member, or if you see someone in uniform, a member of the Army, Air Force, Coast Guard, Navy or Marine Corps, take a moment to thank them for their service and the sacrifices that they make to protect the Freedom of not only our great Country, but the world.

-As many of you know, I have a son (in-law) in the Coast Guard so I get to view the sacrifices first hand.
-With the current Threat Level being high, he has gone to sea a week earlier then expected to provide Homeland Security.
-He cannot call his children or wife.
-They had all planned on coming home next week, but because Rob is going to be gone for a couple of weeks they came on home.
-I am glad they did, Grandpa and Grandma enjoy having our daughter and three of our wonderful Grandchildren home, but we miss Rob.
-I know he misses his wife and children.
-But to my point, I get to see the pain in their faces and their voices when they ask “Where is Daddy” or “When will Daddy be home”.
-I get to see the struggle my daughter has as she tries to answer these questions, both for herself and their childern.
-I have seen things that the Grandchildren have done that Rob has missed because of his service to our country.
+Brenda and I have a son (in-law) in the Coast Guard so we get to view the sacrifices members of our military make first hand.
+Over his years of service we have seen the pain that being apart causes.
+Rob is still on active duty and over the 20+ years he has served we saw and heard it in our daughter and grandchidren.
+We saw their faces and heard it it their voices when they ask “Where is Daddy” or “When will Daddy be home”.
+Even today we see our daughter struggle as she tries to answer these questions, both for herself and their childern.
+At one point Rob was gone for a full year, being deployed in the middle east.
+Also, over the years we have had the privilege to see special things that the Grandchildren did that Rob missed because of his service to our country.
 A first step, a smile or an accomplishment, things that have occurred in their lives that were of great importance, which he did not get to see.

 I also understand, as all of us must, that this is not an isolated case.
 There are thousands of families experiencing the same things every day.
 There are thousands of men and women that each day get up with one great mission before them; to defend the rights and freedoms that we each enjoy, to defend this great and wonderful land that we call AMERICA.